-My fit brain provides the service of online therapy to the needy once.
+My fit brain provides the service of online speech therapy to the needy once.

-Online consultations are conducted live via an internet connection.
-The therapist communicates with the client via an internet link which provides good sound quality, and a webcam.
+Online Speech Therapy consultations are conducted live via an internet connection.
+The therapist communicates with the client via an internet link which provides good sound quality and a webcam.
 Therapy materials are administered via the computer screen and can be seen by both the client and the therapist simultaneously.
 Any additional materials and homework programs can be mailed.
 Therapy activities will generally be the same as those delivered in a face-to-face clinical environment.
 All you need is a computer, good internet connection, headphones (preferable) or speakers and a microphone (which is often already fitted on your computer).
-A webcam is not essential, but may be helpful in some cases.
-All online assessment and services provided by communicate are conducted by a fully qualified and certified speech and language therapist/pathologist.
+A webcam is not essential but may be helpful in some cases.
+All online assessment and services provided by communicating are conducted by a fully qualified and certified speech and language therapist/pathologist.